Tips for choosing the right kind of promotion and reviewing your site's analytics to find the results.

 Tip: Help drive more traffic to your site by adding SEO descriptions to your site, pages, and products.
 This helps search engines properly index your site, making it easier for people to find your content online.

 Sharing links to discounted products on social networks encourages traffic to your site and can spread through your followers to their friends.
 This grows your potential audience.
 If you have a blog, create a post announcing the promotion, using product blocks to show off sale items, and then push that post to social media.

 An online store’s social media strategy is always a work in progress.
 You can learn more about what works for you by offering promotions and measuring the impact.

 Tip: Share products with followers and attract new customers by selling your products on Facebook and Instagram.

 To learn more, visit Selling products on Facebook and Instagram.

 Send a newsletter to your mailing list

-Mailing lists help you keep in touch with customers and reward them with offers.
-With a MailChimp account, you can add a Newsletter Block to any content area, or add a newsletter subscribe option to checkout.
+Squarespace Email Campaigns helps you keep in touch with customers and reward them with offers.
+You can add a newsletter block to any content area, or add a newsletter subscribe option to checkout.
 You can then contact your subscribers with a discount code and promotion details.